dahshury/Australian-Vehicle-Price-Prediction/README.md

 ![Alt text](img.png)

-Based on 12 features, prediction of vehicle prices in Australia.
+Exploratory Data Analysis (EDA), Data cleaning, feature extraction on 12 features and testing several ML models to predict the prices of Australian vehicles.

 <h3>Built With</h3>